Index

 Options Payoff

-An options is a right to purchase/sell a certain amount of the underlying at/before future expiration at exercise price (strike) .
+An option is a right to purchase/sell a certain amount of the underlying at/before future expiration at exercise price (strike) .

 Options differ by: